 Although the cause of AMD is unknown, it is thought to be a combination of genetic and environmental factors.

 AMD is more common in women and older adults.
-It is also more common in those of Asian or Caucasian descent.
 Other factors that may increase your risk of developing AMD include:

 The increased presence of free radicals may also increase the risk for macular degeneration.
 Free radicals are naturally produced when your body processes food for energy.
 They can also result from other oxidative stresses on the body, such as exposure to ultraviolet rays of the sun, smoking, and environmental pollution.
 Free radicals are unstable molecules that may cause damage to DNA and other molecules.
 Over the course of your lifetime, this damage may lead to AMD.